-In case of inclement weather, particularly snow and ice storms during the winter season, the Presiding Justice or the trial judge may excuse jurors and litigants from court attendance for a day, or longer if necessary.
-Announcements concerning cancellation of court sessions will be broadcast over radio and television stations.
+In case of inclement weather, particulary snow and ice storms during the winter season, the Presiding Justice or the trial judge may excuse jurors and litigants from court attendance for a day, or longer if necessary.
+Announcements concerning cancellation of court sessions will be broadcast over radio and television stations, as well as posted.
 Therefore, on days when storms make travel difficult, you should listen for such announcements before leaving your home.
+Please check for posted announcements on the judiciary website: www.courts.ri.gov